Seeunny/sesh-filter-bot/Readme.md

 An Adv Auto Filter Bot by Cirus Lab
 Created by Adithya Krishnan (Insta : fal3n.4ngel),

-### This File is Licenced Under the name of Cirus Lab ,
-## Unauthorised piracy is punishable offence
+## Unauthorised Forking and copying is a punishable offence.

 ## Usage